-The good news is, if you’re arrested for a DUI in Pennsylvania, you have the legal right to fight your charges.
+The good news is if you’re arrested for a DUI in Pennsylvania, you have the legal right to fight your charges.
 Just because you were arrested doesn’t mean you’ll be convicted.
 Attorney Steven Kellis is dedicated to defending those charged with driving under the influence.
 Our Media, PA DUI lawyers have the skills and experience to build a strong case on your behalf, and we’ll work hard to have your charges dropped or reduced.

 In general, there are three different levels of DUI in Pennsylvania: General impairment, high blood alcohol content (BAC), and highest BAC.
-The severity of your potential dui penalties depends on whether you’ve been convicted of DUI in the past.
+The severity of your potential DUI penalties depends on whether you’ve been convicted of DUI in the past.
 The more convictions you’ve had, the more severe penalties you’ll face.

 Additionally, the higher your BAC, the more severe your penalties will be.